AtomLinter/linter-gcc/README.md

 ![linter-gcc screenshot](https://raw.githubusercontent.com/hebaishi/images/master/lintergcc_onthefly.gif)

 ## Using CMake compile settings
 linter-gcc can take compile settings from CMake.
-Using my gtf2tab project as an example, this is what you need to do:
+This is what you need to do:

 ```bash
 git clone https://github.com/hebaishi/gtf2tab